rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 `artifact` may be a string, or a list of strings; in the latter case, this specifies a dependency on the crate with each of those artifact types, and is equivalent to specifying multiple dependencies with different `artifact` values.
 For instance, you may specify a build dependency on both a binary and a cdylib from the same crate.
 You may also specify separate dependencies with different `artifact` values, as well as dependencies on the same crate without `artifact` specified; for instance, you may have a build dependency on the binary of a crate and a normal dependency on the Rust library of the same crate.

 Cargo does not take the specified `artifact` values into account when resolving a crate's version; it will resolve the version as normal, and then produce an error if that version does not support all the specified `artifact` values.
-Similarly, Cargo will produce an error if that version does not build all the binaries required by the `bins` value.
+Similarly, Cargo will produce an error if that version does not build all the binary artifacts required by `"bin:name"` values.
 Removing a crate type or an artifact is a semver-incompatible change.
 (Any further semver requirements on the interface provided by a binary or library depend on the nature of the binary or library in question.)

 Until this feature is stabilized, it will require specifying the nightly-only option `-Z bindeps` to `cargo`.
 If `cargo` encounters an artifact dependency and does not have this option specified, it will emit an error and immediately stop building.